jackyzha0/quartz/docs/features/private pages.md

 ## `ignorePatterns`

 This is a field in `quartz.config.ts` under the main [[configuration]] which allows you to specify a list of patterns to effectively exclude from parsing all together.
-Any valid [glob](https://github.com/mrmlnc/fast-glob#pattern-syntax) pattern works here.
+Any valid [fast-glob](https://github.com/mrmlnc/fast-glob#pattern-syntax) pattern works here.

+> [!note]
+> Bash's glob syntax is slightly different from fast-glob's and using bash's syntax may lead to unexpected results.

 Common examples include: